Lidsville

-Lidsville is Sid and Marty Krofft's third television show following H.R.
+Lidsville is an American television show created by brothers Sid and Marty Krofft.
+It was their third series, following H.R.
 Pufnstuf (1969) and The Bugaloos (1970).
-As did its predecessors, the series combined two types of characters: conventional actors in makeup taped alongside performers in full mascot costumes, whose voices were dubbed in post-production.
-Seventeen episodes aired on Saturday mornings on ABC for two seasons, 1971–1973.
+As did its predecessors, Lidsville combined two types of characters: conventional actors in makeup alongside performers in full mascot costumes, whose voices were dubbed in post-production.
+Seventeen episodes aired on Saturday mornings on ABC during 1971–1973.
 The show was rebroadcast on NBC Saturday mornings the following season.

 The opening was shot at Six Flags Over Texas.
 Otherwise, the show was shot at Paramount Pictures film studio in Los Angeles.

 Production

-Lidsville resembles an earlier British series, Hattytown Tales, produced by Hattyland Enterprises & FilmFair Ltd. in 1969, which used an almost identical concept but different characters and was produced in stop motion animation.

 Like predecessors H.R.
 Pufnstuf and The Bugaloos, Lidsville ran for only one season (1971–1972), with reruns airing the following year (1972–1973).
-Also like H.R.
-Pufnstuf, Lidsvilles title and subject matter were often interpreted as references to drug use: the word "lid" is slang for a hat or cap (as in "flip your lid"), but "lid" is also early-1970s slang for an ounce of cannabis (marijuana).

 Like most children's television shows of its era, Lidsville contained a laugh track.